DA1729/pht_106_lab_exam/problem_1/README.md

 ## Results

 The 0.5 mm Al casing absorbs nearly all of the dominant 514 keV β⁻ branch (extrapolated range in Al ≈ 1.5 mm), so the interaction fraction in NaI drops by roughly two orders of magnitude.
-Only the high-energy tail from the minor 1176 keV branch survives the casing — that is why the *mean* energy deposited per surviving event is *higher* with the casing than without.
+Only the high-energy tail from the minor 1176 keV branch survives the casing, which is why the *mean* energy deposited per surviving event is *higher* with the casing than without.

 | Quantity                                  | Without Al | With 0.5 mm Al |
 |-------------------------------------------|-----------:|---------------:|